sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 	* [new branch]      master -> master

-And voilà the app now runs on https://bobregistration.herokuapp.com/ (I delete it after this tutorial, check out [http://pybites-notifier.herokuapp.com/](http://pybites-notifier.herokuapp.com/) if you want to try it and/or subscribe to weekly PyBites Code Challenge notifications.
+And voilà: the app now runs in the cloud.
+I will delete it after this tutorial, check out [this version](http://pybites-notifier.herokuapp.com/) if you want to try it or subscribe to weekly PyBites Code Challenge notifications.
+Or better yet: host your own!

 To add the superuser to the remote DB you can use Heroku's shell:

 	(venv) $ heroku run python manage.py createsuperuser ...

 ## In Closing

-Wow this was a lot to absorb but I wanted to get it out there.
-Although Django-registration makes it very easy to get two-phase registration going it does require a lot of setup and things need to go in the right place.
+Wow, this was a lot to absorb but I wanted to get it out there.
+Although Django-registration makes it very easy to get two-phase registration going, getting to an end-to-end solution required some effort.
+Sorting out registration and authentication though is a major part of any modern app so I am glad we got this one down.
+It's also easy to copy this project and build the other pieces around it.

-I hope you found this tutorial useful and we would be happy to hear your feedback or questions.
+I hope you found this tutorial useful.
+If you have any feedback or inputs use the comments below.

-What we like about this small app that it is a nice utility to bootstrap other Django apps.
-Having the registration and authentication sorted is a major piece.

-I am sure Julian learned a bite of two of Django and probably will consider it as an alternative to Flask, although I am sure he will never give up his passion for the latter ;)
+Julian (aka Flask addict), you have to give it to Django (plugins) that this is pretty slick stuff, no?
+I hope you learned a bite of Django too.

 ---